EXPLAINER-Missile system suspected of bringing down airliner: short range, fast and deadly

 "They probably wouldn't have even seen it coming," Duitsman said.
 "Right after takeoff, the pilots were probably preoccupied with other things."
 To attack a target, the Tor operator must identify it on the radar screen and direct the missile to launch.

-Commercial air flights have transponders - radio transmitters that broadcast their identity, speed, and altitude at an internationally agreed frequency.
-There were several other civilian aircraft nearby when Flight 752 crashed just a few kilometers from the airport.
+Commercial air flights have transponders - radio transmitters that broadcast their identity, speed and altitude at an internationally agreed frequency.
+There were several other civilian aircraft nearby when Flight 752 crashed just a few kilometres from the airport.
 All of those aircraft would have been visible on the radar screen of the Tor battery as well as civilian radar at the airport.

-IDENTIFYING THE FRIENDLIES A former European air defense officer, who now works on missile defense technology, said that ideally, flight plans and transponder codes of all scheduled civilian flights would be shared with military units stationed near an airport.
+IDENTIFYING THE FRIENDLIES A former European air defence officer, who now works on missile defence technology, said that ideally, flight plans and transponder codes of all scheduled civilian flights would be shared with military units stationed near an airport.

 "It's identifying the aircraft and not shooting down friendlies that are the challenges."
 Tor missiles are guided by radar and fly at almost three times the speed of sound.
 That means that if launched at a target 5 km (3 miles) away, they will arrive within about five seconds.